The US has now lifted its 20-month travel ban on non-essential visitors - by allowing in fully vaccinated tourists from countries including the UK.

-The CDC has raised the UK to its highest risk category for Covid, level 4 or “very high”.
+As of 19 July, the UK is on the CDC’s highest risk category for Covid, level 4 or “very high”.
 It warns travellers not to travel to the UK, but if they must, to be vaccinated first.

 However, this is not a legal requirement, and is guidance only.

 Registration is a free and easy way to support our truly independent journalism

 Already have an account? sign in